DaviddNie/ScrewDrivingBot1/README.md

   (Custom messages and services)
   - Src
 	- BrainCmd (for testing individual packages)
-	- VisionCmd
+	- VisionCmd (interface with Vision Module)
 	- EndEffectorCmd
+	- ArmCmd (interface with Moveit and UR5e)
+	- BrainRoutineCmd (run the closed-loop operation)
+	- PublishOoiCmd (publish a frame `OOI` that indicates the target screwhole)
+	- RealCoorCmd (converting to coordinate with respect to `base_link`)
   - Msg
 	- N/A
 - **transformations**
   (Static Transformations publishers)
   ~~- camera_dy_trans (dy_broadcaster bewteen camera_socket and camera)~~
-  - ooi_server (convert to RealCoor with respect to base_link)
+  - ooi_server (publish `OOI`, convert to RealCoor with respect to base_link)
 ### Others
 - end_effector visualisation in Rviz